magicjj/dominion-analyzer/README.md

 `docker run -p 3000:3000 -v "$PWD":/app/src --rm -it dom-lyze`

 Then the server will hot reload when you save changes a file.

+There is still a package (yargs-parser) that fails the npm audit, but it's been non-straightforward to get that fixed.
+From a functionality point of view, that warning can be ignored.